 I feel the need for a #trashure makeover coming on!
 What’s #trashure you say?
 I first wrote about it a few years ago in this post and is put simply: Making treasure out of trash.
 Or in other words, “One man’s trash is another woman’s treasure”.
 Hee hee.
 Therefore, this Trash to Treasure Tuesday I am sharing how my curbside finds became a tripod floor lamp with some funkified DIY fun.
 Also, my gal friends are sharing their projects too, so be sure to check them out below.

 Back about a year ago, my friend, Mandy, called me after she spied a settee set out for trash.
-I gave it a brand new look you can read about in this makeover reveal (it’s a good one!).
+Likewise, I gave it a brand new look you can read about in this makeover reveal (it’s a good one!).
 What she didn’t tell me was that there was a whole bunch of goodness along with it!
 This is what else I snagged.

 First, I had to figure out how to get all those legs to stay together.
 I know the original design had a sort of “T” shape to hold them together.
 While I could have cut one, I wanted a simpler effect for various reasons.
-So instead I grabbed some of the dowel I keep in my stash and got to work.
+However, instead I grabbed some of the dowel I keep in my stash and got to work.